BDehapiot/ETH-ScopeM_Gkountidi/report/REPORT.md

 ## Overview

 Measure lymphatic vessel contractions before and after control or inhibitor injection.

 ## Procedure

 We first segment the lymphatic vessels using a custom-trained U-Net network and then monitor vessel contractions by measuring their radius variation over time.
-Deep-learning segmentation was necessary t

-### 1. Lymphatic vessel segmentation
+### 1. **Lymphatic vessel segmentation**

 #### 1.1 Format training data